pankaj232/github-demo/README.md

 # github-demo
-this is demo class for git and github
+this is demo class for git and github.